the1lab/1lab/src/Data/Int/HIT.lagda.md

       : ∀ x y → PathP (λ i → Canonical (Int.quot x y i))
         (work x y) (work (suc x) (suc y))
     -- We split on (x, y) but also (1+x,1+y).
-This is obviously -- redundant to a human, but to Agda, we must do this: there is no -- link between these two splits.
+This is obviously -- redundant to a human, but to Mikan, we must do this: there is no -- link between these two splits.

     work-respects-quot x y with ≤-split x y | ≤-split (suc x) (suc y)